programminghistorian/jekyll/lessons/working-with-web-pages.md

 So, if you can save a single file this easily, could you write a program to download a bunch of files?
 Could you step through trial IDs, for example, and make your own copies of a whole bunch of them?
 Yep.
-We’ll get there soon.
+We'll get there soon.

 Suggested Readings